syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/State-Persistence.md

     {% endhighlight %}

-In the ASPX page, add TreeView elemnt with following properties
+In the ASPX page, add TreeView elemnt with following properties.

     {% highlight html %}